ajkxyz/cuda4py/README.md

 Functions in plain PTX can be used without nvcc.

 To use CUBLAS, libcublas.so (cublas64_65.dll) should be present.
+To use CUDNN, libcudnn.so (cudnn64_65.dll) should be present.

 Not all CUDA api is currently covered.